tthvo/phys-web/README.md

 If you'd like to develop on and build the phys-book book, you should:

 - Clone this repository and run
-- Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+- Run `pip install -r requirements.txt` if you are using venv to create virtual environment.
+- If you are using Conda as package manager, run `conda env create -f environment. yml`
 - (Recommended) Remove the existing `phys-book/_build/` directory
 - Run `jupyter-book build phys-book/`